anikasolapurkar/CS-225-Final-Project/README.md

 * Delete the current build folder after cloning our repo.
 * In the terminal, create a build directory using 'mkdir build'.
 * In the terminal, go into the build folder.
-* In the terminal, create cmake files using 'cmake ..'.
+* In the terminal, create cmake files using ' cmake .. '.
 * Type 'make' in the terminal and wait for the program to compile.
 * Type './main' to see the results of test cases and the real world data set.
 ## Test Description